‘Days Of Our Lives’ Spoilers: Brady Does The Unthinkable For Nicole

 — Days of our Lives (@nbcdays) March 7, 2017

 Fans of Days of Our Lives might be stunned when they see Brady offer to sneak the two into Canada for a new life.
 He will go as far as making arrangements for the two.
 As of right now, it’s not known if Brady will be alone in this plan.
-It wouldn’t be a surprise if Deimos tries to meddle his way into things, considering he had a similar idea from the very beginning.
+It won’t be a surprise if Deimos tries to meddle his way into things, considering he had a similar idea from the very beginning.
 As fans know, he’s still trying to get into Nicole’s good graces even though she wants nothing to do with him.

-Days of Our Lives spoilers suggest that Victor may help out with things despite his feelings towards Nicole.
+Days of Our Lives spoilers suggest that Victor may help out with things despite his feelings toward Nicole.
 As Days of Our Lives fans are aware, Victor would do almost anything for Brady, and this might be one of those times where he just bites the bullet.

 What do you think of these Days of Our Lives spoilers?
 How do you think Chloe will react to all of this?

-[Image Featured by NBC]
+[Featured Image by NBC]